Dynkin Games for L\'evy Processes: Introduction

+Our formulation, initiated by Neveu \cite[VI-6]{neveu}, is the stochastic game proposed by Ekstr\"om and Peskir \cite{ekstrom2008} (see also Peskir \cite{peskir2008}).
+More precisely, Ekstr\"om and Peskir \cite{ekstrom2008} prove, for a strong Markov process, with right continuous and quasi-left-continuous trajectories, under the order condition $G_1\leq G_2$ and classical integrability conditions, that the game has a value and also a Nash equilibrium, where the stopping times are the hitting times of the sets where the value coincides with the respective payoff functions.
+This fine result is achieved in several steps, based first on the martingale approach, using the Wald-Bellman equations and afterwards the Markovian approach.
+The Nash equilibrium strategies for each player are stopping times, respectively obtained as hitting times of certain Borel sets.
+Our purpose is then, in this framework, to find explicit solutions when the underlying Markov process is a general L\'evy process.

+For games when the order condition does not hold, see for instance Touzi and Vieille \cite{touzivieille}, and more recently Christensen and Schultz \cite{christensenschultz}.
+Games where the integrability condition does not hold, in the framework of positive diffusions, are considered by Ekstr\"om and Villeneuve \cite{ekstromvilleneuve}, where interesting examples are provided.
 As in the case of optimal stopping problems, there is a strong motivation coming from mathematical finance.
 In the case of a game, the max player is the holder of an American type contract (like in the optimal stopping situation), meanwhile the min player is the issuer of the contract, that, paying a penalty, can also decide the time of execution of the American contract.
-These contracts receive then the name of \emph{callable} American contracts.
+This contract receives the name of \emph{callable} American contracts.
 In this direction, we can mention the work of Kifer \cite{kifer_2000}, who studies the non-arbitrage pricing of such a contract, for both the Cox-Ross-Rubinstein binomial model and the Black-Scholes model; Kyprianou \cite{kyprianou_2004}, where explicit solutions for put callable perpetual options are found; and Emmerling \cite{emmerling_2012}, where explicit solutions of callable call options are provided.
-These two latter works consider the Black-Scholes model.
+These last two works consider the Black-Scholes model.

-Studies regarding Dynkin games have been carried out using martingale and Markovian methods, and also analytic approaches in different situations (see the discussion in \cite{ekstrom2008}).
-In particular, in \cite{ekstrom2008}, Ekstr\"om and Peskir prove the existence of a value function and a Nash equilibrium for Dynkin games for a strong Markov process, with right continuous and quasi-left-continuous trajectories.
-This fine result is achieved in several steps, based first on the martingale approach, using the Wald-Bellman equations and afterwards the Markovian approach.
-The Nash equilibrium strategies for each player are stopping times, respectively obtained as hitting times of certain Borel sets.
-Also in a general framework, Peskir \cite{peskir2008} proves that the Nash equilibrium for Dynkin games involving strong Markov processes can be characterized in terms of superharmonic and subharmonic functions, thereby providing a comprehensive framework for understanding the value function in these games.